butchdc/ePrescripchain/README.md

 2. **Save the File**: Save the `truffle-config.js` file with the updated settings.

 ### 8. Configure Settings

+**Disclaimer**: The following configuration is intended for development and testing purposes only.
+The settings provided here are not secure for production use and should not be used in a live environment.

 After setting up all the services, you need to configure the application settings.
 You can do this through the `ConfigPage` in your application.